schuchard/kevinschuchard.com-2023/src/pages/blog/2019-05-17-iterpolating-schematics.md

 1. Use the `url` method to get a `Source`.
 This is a relative path to the ./files folder containing our template files above.
 2. Then apply the first of two `Rule`'s with the `template` method.
 This provides the values and methods to be used or interpolated in the files and filenames.
-3. Lastly apply the second `Rule` to `move` the `Source` to the root of the host application that the schematic is running against.
+3. Lastly, apply the second `Rule` to `move` the `Source` to the root of the host application that the schematic is running against.
 This is everything in the ./files directory above.
-In this example we're hard coding the path in `move('./')` but this could also be dynamically set.
+In this example, we're hard-coding the path in `move('./')` but this could also be dynamically set.

 ```ts{3-7}
 function addFiles(options: Options): Rule {